-The provider had completed an annual review of the quality and safety of the service.
-However, it did not effectively provide for consultation with residents and or their representatives as per the requirements of the regulations.
-Unannounced visits to review the quality and safety of care had been completed on a six monthly basis as per the requirements of the regulations.
+The provider had completed an annual review of the quality and safety of the service and unannounced visits to review the quality and safety of care had been completed on a six monthly basis as per the requirements of the regulations.
 A number of other audits and checks were also completed on a regular basis.
 Examples of these included, health and safety checks, fire safety, medications, key working, meal planners, care planning, restrictive practices and finance.
 There was evidence that actions were taken to address issues identified in these audits and checks.
 There were regular staff meetings and separately management meetings with evidence of communication of shared learning at these meetings.

 The staff team were found to have the right skills and experience to meet the assessed needs of each residents.
-At the time of inspection, there was one staff vacancy but this was being filled by the staff team and on occasions regular relief staff member.
+At the time of inspection, the full complement of staff were in place.
 This provided consistency of care for each of the residents.
 The actual and planned duty rosters were found to be maintained to a satisfactory level.